 In addition to food items, Thrive Market also carries supplements, natural beauty products (including organic tampons, which yes, are a must!), and home goods, like eco laundry detergent.

 Note that just like at Whole Foods, not every item they sell is necessarily healthy.
 (Gluten-free vegan cookies, I’m looking at you).
 So you still must use your judgement and read ingredient lists.
 (You can check out The Real Food Grocery Guide for more guidance)

 Right now, they only ship dry goods and packaged products, so I buy whatever I can through Thrive, and do my fresh shopping at the local Farmer’s Market or health food store.
 They don’t have everything, but they are pretty close to it.

-Use this button to get 15% off your first order, + start a FREE 30-Day Trial:
+Use this button to get 20% off your first 3 orders + a free 30-day trial:

 Want More Healthy Grocery Store Shopping Guidance?

-Pre-order my first book, The Real Food Grocery Guide, for a more in-depth look at why you are what you eat, and how to select the healthiest foods in every aisle of the grocery store…without going broke!
+Check out my book, The Real Food Grocery Guide, for a more in-depth look at why you are what you eat, and how to select the healthiest foods in every aisle of the grocery store…without going broke!

 Happy Shopping!
 And if you have any tips for saving money on organic groceries, please leave a comment below!